openshift/openshift-origin-design/web-console/developer/topology/topology.md

 ##### Build Decorator
 The build decorator in the topology view is located in the bottom left of the node.
 The decorator has six options: new, pending, running, completed, failed, and cancelled.
 When the decorator is hovered on, the status of the build will appear.
-When the decorator is clicked, the user will be taken to the overview tab of the “Builds” details page.
+The build decorator provides a one click action to view the build logs.

 ![Pod Status](img/build_status.png)

 ##### Pipeline Decorator
 The pipeline decorator in the topology view is located in the bottom left of the node.
 The decorator has four options: running, completed, failed, and pending.
 When the decorator is hovered on, the status of the pipeline will appear.
-When the decorator is clicked, the user will be taken to the “PipelineRun” details page.
+The pipeline decorator provides a one click action to view the pipeline run logs.

 ![Pod Status](img/pipeline_status.png)